The Oak and the Reed: Musical Versions

 During the 20th century there was a fashion for slang versions.
 One of the first appeared among the seven published in 1945 by Bernard Gelval which afterwards became part of the sung repertoire of the actor Yves Deniaud.
 It was followed in 1947 by the second volume of 15 fables célèbres racontées en argot (famous fables in slang) by 'Marcus', in which Le Chêne et le Roseau was included.
 While this keeps fairly closely to La Fontaine's text, Pierre Perret's 1990 rap version is a looser adaptation of the fable into a series of quatrains with a refrain in between.
 The mighty oak 'stacked like the Himalayas' talks down to the reed in its marsh where 'up there the winds whizz and down 'ere's rheumatiz' (En haut t'as le mistral en bas les rhumatismes) but his pity is rejected and the fate soon to overtake him foretold.
 Cartoons were eventually made of these versions and released on DVD under the title The Geometric Fables; "The oak and the reed" appeared in volume 3 of the series (Les Chiffres, 1991).

 Two groups from Quebec have made use of the fable more recently.
 The deathcore band Despised Icon recorded their version on the album Consumed by your Poison in 2002.
 The grunted lyrics parallel La Fontaine's narrative: the reed rejects the protection offered by the oak for its own pliable behaviour.
 After the storm 'The one who thought himself so strong now among the dead belongs' (Celui qui se croyait si fort réside maintenant parmi les morts).
-There is also a folk-rock adaptation by Les Cowboys Fringants recorded on their 2008 album L’Expédition.
+There is also a folk-rock adaptation by Les Cowboys Fringants recorded on their 2008 album L'Expédition.
 The lyrics emphasise how holding to one's point of view isolates individuals but seem to recommend the reed's strategy for survival in the words of the refrain that one must 'fall to rise again' (tomber pour se relever) repeatedly.
+There was also a hip hop dance version of the fable in France choreographed for three performers by Mourad Merzouki in 2002.